How to Better Understand Your Benefits Statement

 First, don’t make any assumptions.
 The statement is confusing to the say the least.
 Before you draw any conclusions, contact your local social security office for verification.

-When you are under the age of 62, and leave work, the amounts shown for your full retirement age between 66 and 70 will be different than what you could actually receive, because social security assumed you would maintain the same salary until your retirement age.
+When you are under the age of 62, and leave work, the amounts shown for your full retirement age between 66 and 70 will be different than what you could receive, because social security assumed you would maintain the same salary until your retirement age.

 There are formulas available on the social security website, www.SocialSecurity.gov to assist you with estimating your benefits using more current information.